-As of December 31, 2013, the Company had cash of \$54.1 million, of which \$31.3 million was held outside the United States.
-While the Company's plans are to permanently reinvest the cash held outside the United States, the estimated cost of repatriation for the cash as of December 31, 2013 was approximately \$10.9 million.
-The Company believes that its cash and cash equivalents on hand, cash generated from operations and availability under its Senior Credit Facility will be sufficient to meet its capital expenditure, working capital and debt servicing requirements over the next twelve months.
+As of December 31, 2014, the Company had cash of \$97.9 million, of which \$76.8 million was held outside the United States.
+While the Company's plans are to permanently reinvest the cash held outside the United States, the estimated cost of repatriation for the cash as of December 31, 2014 was approximately \$26.9 million.
+The Company believes that its cash and cash equivalents on hand, cash generated from operations and availability under its 2013 Senior Credit Facility will be sufficient to meet its capital expenditure, working capital and debt servicing requirements over the next twelve months.

 The Company's Board of Directors has authorized the repurchase of up to 15 million shares of the Company's outstanding common stock.
-Since the inception of the program in 1999, a total of approximately 11.5 million shares have been repurchased at an aggregate cost of approximately \$335.2 million.
+Since the inception of the program in 1999, a total of approximately 11.5 million shares have been repurchased at an aggregate cost of approximately \$335.5 million.
 All of these repurchases have been financed through the Company's operations and banking arrangements.
-For the year ended December 31, 2013, the Company repurchased approximately 1 thousand shares at an average price of \$123.16 per share in connection withe the exercise of stock options under the Company's 2012 Incentive Plan.
-No shares were repurchased during 2012.
+For the year ended December 31, 2014, the Company repurchased approximately 2 thousand shares at an average price of \$139.92 per share in connection with the exercise of stock options under the Company's 2012 Incentive Plan.
+For the year ended December 31, 2013, the Company repurchased approximately 1 thousand shares at an average price of \$123.16 per share in connection with the exercise of stock options under the Company's 2012 Incentive Plan.